Self-Fulfilling Prophecy Definition

 Self-fulfilling prophecy is defined as any expectation, positive or negative, about a situation or event that affects an individual behavior in such a manner that it causes that expectation to be fulfilled.

 Let us assume a teacher, who expects a student to be slothful, is likely to treat that student in such a way that it draws out the very same response he or she expects.
 Similarly, if we start a day and think “I’ll have a bad day today,” such thinking may alter our actions, and the prediction might be fulfilled by those actions.
 The term “self-fulfilling prophecy” was coined by Robert Merton in 1948.
 He described it as:

 “A false definition of the situation evoking a new behavior which makes the originally false conception come true”

 Self-fulfilling prophecy is used as a plot device in literature.
-They are usually employed ironically where the prophecies are realized due to the action of a character who tries to prevent them.
-One can find examples of self-fulfilling prophecy in popular literary pieces such as the following:
+It is usually employed ironically, where the prophecies are realized due to the actions of a character who tries to prevent them.
+One can find examples of self-fulfilling prophecy in popular literary pieces, such as the following:

 Function of Self-Fulfilling Prophecy

-More often than not, Self-Fulfilling Prophecy device in literature gives the readers a clear insight of the actions and motivation of the characters.
-Generally, it is used in literature to represent ironical situations and the readers read the actions of the characters with interest as it allows them to predict and to understand the outcome despite the characters’ desperate efforts to avert it.
+More often than not, the Self-Fulfilling Prophecy device in literature gives the readers a clear insight to the actions and motivations of the characters.
+Generally, it is used in literature to represent ironical situations, and the readers read the actions of the characters with interest, as they allow them to predict and to understand the outcome, despite the characters’ desperate efforts to avert it.